The Raptor Center on avian flu outbreak; how the public can help

 "In 2015 we had a lot of cases of highly pathogenic avian influenza, but it was mostly in commercial poultry operations.
 We did not see this level in wildlife.
 We didn't have a single case here at The Raptor Center and we've already seen seven in our first couple of days of testing here.
 So very, very different and we're seeing a lot more illness and suffering in these guys when they catch it," Hall said.

+"We don't know a whole lot about HPAI with songbirds — so ones that typically visit your feeder — but it's never a bad idea right now to not encourage them to get together," Hall said.

-Also be on the lookout for birds in need of help.
-If you spot one, do not touch it.
-Instead, call a place like The Raptor Center or DNR and they will guide you on what to do next.
+Keep an eye out for any birds that have died or are in need of help.
+Do not touch the bird.
+Instead, call a place like The Raptor Center or the Minnesota Department of Natural Resources first and they will help guide you on what to do next.

+Keep backyard chickens enclosed and separated from wildlife.
+Hall recommends placing mesh or tarps on the outside of the coop.

+"It's terrible.
+It's rough on the staff but we have an amazing team here at The Raptor Center that's committed to trying to help whatever birds we can during this," Hall said.
+"But it's going to be a very, very rough spring for rehabbers."

 Watch more local news: